rohit0718/tp/docs/DeveloperGuide.md

 * inherits from both `ModBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

 The sequence diagram of how this works for an `add lesson` command is found below.
-The objects in `Model` and `UI` are not shown for simplicity.
+The objects in `Model` and `UI`, as well as time-related objects, are omitted for simplicity.

 ![StorageSequenceDiagram](images/StorageSequenceDiagram.png)